Paul-Ryan/golfout/readme.md

 ## Implementation Timeline

 **Over the weekend**
-* general panic
 * read canvas tutorial and get a game area setup
 * get ball rendered

 ### Day 1:
 Get the basic canvas structure up and write some scrips to create game elements including ball, walls, and paddle
 ### Day 2:
-Continue day 1, add powerups, levels, and start to make the game juicy (eg. bounce animation, bricks break apart, colors change on level-up)
+Continue day 1, add powerups, levels, and start to make the game juicy (eg. bounce animation, walls break apart, colors change on level-up, backgrounds)
 ### Day 3:
 Learn Web Audio API and play some sounds during the game
 ### Day 4: